chinthakadd/chinthaka316.github.io/_posts/2021-11-27-Learning-Sagas-Step-By-Step.md

 There are several ways to manage the lack the isolation and the side effects of the inconsistent reads and loss of updates.

 First idea that is generally discussed is to use some sort of locking mechanisms.
 In regular transactions, we are used to Optimistic and Pessimistic Locks and the same can be applied in the context of Saga.
-The idea is that an record that is currently being operated on by a Saga that is in process is not allowed to be concurrently updated through introduction of Locking.
+The idea is that a record that is currently being operated on by a Saga that is in process is not allowed to be concurrently updated through introduction of Locking.
 This prevents loss of updates due to concurrency of multiple saga executions (concurrent sagas updating an account balance for example).
 When we compare Pessimistic vs. Optimistic locking, obviously Optimistic is the way to go, given that is is far more performant compared the other.
 However, this would mean that Saga Participant may often encounter concurrent modification related failures while performing their part in a saga execution.
 It is not a real transaction failure in terms of the Saga (it is retriable) and therefore participants must attempt to retry until the local transaction is made successfully.

 Other forms of locks are referred to as Semantic Locks which are essentially indicators that you need to maintain within the business data tables that reflects the state of it.
 Such Semantic Locks can be used by the business logic to make decisions on how to proceed with any new Saga Transactions or any other requests that attempts to involve with the particular data.
 For example, when an order is in progress, depending on it's `status`, Cancellation API can take decisions whether the Order can be allowed to be canceled or not.
 For example, when order is in `PENDING` status, it may accept it, where as when the status is moved to `SHIPMENT_READY` or `SHIPMENT_COMPLETE`, it may reject any cancellation requests.
 If you want to achieve full serializability of Order entity in this example, you can achieve that with a Semantic Lock.
 You do that by rejecting any attempts to modify the Order entity by any other Saga or other means until the current Saga is completed.
 Such serializability will simplify the Saga implementations, but it may not always be the case based on the business need.